immunefi-team/Bounty_Boosts/Alchemix/31466 - [SC - Critical] Wrong reward calculation leads to rewards being....md

 # Wrong reward calculation leads to rewards being unclaimable/claimable once

-Submitted on Sun May 19 2024 18:08:35 GMT-0400 (Atlantic Standard Time) by @RandomSec for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 00:08:35 UTC by @RandomSec for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31466